 Doctoral Degree: The highest award a student can earn for graduate study.
-Doctoral degrees generally require the successful completion of at least 90 semester credit hours of work beyond the bachelor's degree or at least 60 semester credit hours beyond the master's degree.
-Deviations from these credit hour guidelines require proper justification and state approval.
 The Doctor of Philosophy (PhD) is a research degree and involves preparation for the conduct of independent research and the discovery of new knowledge.
 Doctoral degrees may also recognize preparation for professional practice.
 Examples of professional practice doctoral degrees include the Doctor of Nursing Practice (DNP), Doctor of Education (Ed.D.) and Doctor of Physical Therapy (DPT).
+Doctoral degrees generally require the successful completion of at least 90 semester credit hours of work beyond the bachelor's degree or at least 60 semester credit hours beyond the master's degree.\\ Deviations from these credit hour guidelines require proper justification, CCGS endorsement and ODHE approval.
+Program quality, rigor and outcomes must not be compromised when a reduction in (fee based) transcripted doctoral credit hours is requested.
+The Higher Learning Commission (HLC) may also require institutions to submit a substantive change application when substantial changes to doctoral program credit hour requirements are proposed.